rsocket/rsocket/Protocol.md

 | __INVALID__                    | 0x00000204 | The request is invalid.
 Stream ID MUST be > 0. |
 | __RESERVED__                   | 0xFFFFFFFF | __Reserved for Extension Use__ |

-__NOTE__: Values in the range of 0x0001 to 0x00FF are reserved for use as SETUP error codes.
-Values in the range of 0x00101 to 0x001FF are reserved for connection error codes.
-Values in the range of 0x00201 to 0xFFFFFFFE are reserved for application layer errors.
+__NOTE__: Unsed values in the range of 0x0001 to 0x00300 are reserved for future protocol use.
+Values in the range of 0x00301 to 0xFFFFFFFE are reserved for application layer errors.

 <a name="frame-lease"></a>
 ### LEASE Frame (0x02)